moritzmucha/fastdigest/API.md

 ```
     TDigest(max_centroids=1000): 7 values

-**Note:** This writes to a stack-allocated buffer before merging, which can be significantly faster than `batch_update` if you have to iteratively add one observed value at a time, e.g. in streaming applications.
+**Note:** This writes to a stack-allocated buffer before merging, which is significantly faster than `batch_update` for rapid iteration with one value (or few values) at a time, e.g. in streaming applications.

 #### self.batch_update(values)